Navigating Health in Relationships with Narcissistic Family Members: Effective Strategies for Well-Being

 - May 30

-Navigating relationships with narcissistic family members can be profoundly taxing.
-These individuals often prioritize their own needs and feelings, leaving others feeling undervalued or miserable.
-The effects can deeply impact mental and physical health, leading to increased stress and anxiety.
+Navigating relationships with narcissistic family members can be taxing and can have profound effects on your health and wellbeing.
+These individuals lack empathy and prioritize their own needs and feelings, leaving others feeling drained, undervalued, and/or miserable.
+The effects can deeply impact mental and physical health, leading to increased stress and anxiety, and eventually serious health dis-ease.
 However, by employing effective strategies, you can promote your well-being while managing these complex familial dynamics.

 Understanding Narcissism

 There is no such thing as authenticity with a narcissist.
-They're actors.
-They become whatever part that suits them.
-Being around such individuals can create an environment where family members feel inadequate, anxious, confused, betrayed, discarded...eventually developing stress related dis-ease such as headaches, gastrointestinal issues, until autoimmunity and even cancer.
+They're actors believing their own acting.
+They become whatever part that suits them to get whatever they want.
+Living with someone with narcissistic traits is very draining, like living with an emotional vampire seeking their feed however they can get it.
+Being around such individuals can create an environment where family members feel inadequate, anxious, confused, betrayed, discarded, and anything but emotionally met...eventually developing stress related dis-ease such as headaches, gastrointestinal issues, aches and pains, until autoimmunity and even cancer take hold.
 Acknowledging the impact of these relationships is the first step to regaining control over your overall health and emotional well-being.
-It is draining, like living with an emotional vampire seeking their feed however they can get it.

 My personal story is seeped in the pain, confusion, and betrayal of narcissistic relationships.
-As a Highly Sensitive Person I tend to be open hearted and trusting, seeing right into the soul, but ignoring the personality and red flags.
-I was innocent and entered into marriage with an abusive covert narcissist and stayed for almost 27 years, then later fell "in love" with a narcissist who swept me off my feet then wound me up in tiny knots and deep trauma bonding...I did love their souls and ignored the personalities.
-They both were so loving and sweet at first...and worse pain of all is knowing that my adult son displays all the cruel signs of his father and more.
-It's nature and nurture.
+As a Highly Sensitive Person I tend to be open hearted and trusting, seeing right into the soul, and ignoring the personality and red flags.
+I was innocent and entered into marriage with an abusive covert narcissist and stayed for almost 27 years, then later fell "in love" with a narcissist who swept me off my feet then wound me up in tiny knots and deep trauma bonding...I loved their souls and ignored their personalities.
+They both appeared so loving and sweet during the love bombing stage, then the devaluing began, leaving me alone when they were right next to me.
+I've never felt so alone as when I was married.
+The physical damage was 7 autoimmune diseases and later cancer....
+And the worse pain of all is knowing that my adult son displays all the cruel signs of his father and that toxic family.
+It's nature and nurture, genetic, passed down in family lineage.
 It's heart breaking and health shattering.
-I made it out alive but with 7 diagnosed autoimmune diseases and later thyroid cancer.
-My life has had many challenges, and I'm here and healthy now.(That's another blog, or a book perhaps.)
-My health healing journey has been long and I'm here to help you avoid that painful path.
+I made it out alive and I'm on a mission to help you, the empath, the sensitive, know how to navigate these winding and dangerous relationships.

 Set Boundaries

-Establishing strong boundaries is crucial for preserving your health when dealing with narcissistic family members.
+When we're in difficult realtionships we may be tempted to explain how we feel while believing that they will understand and show empathy toward us.
+A true narcissist does not have emapthy so they will not truly be able to feel empathy toward you.
+Because of this it is wise to keep your interactions with them superficial, light, and brief.
+Beyond this establishing strong boundaries is crucial for preserving your health when dealing with narcissistic family members.
 Boundaries define what behavior you will or will not accept.
-But, be mindful of how far you can go with the narcissist in your family to avoid them using sensitive information against you in the future:
+But, be mindful of how much personal information you can share with the narcissist in your family to avoid them using sensitive information against you in the future:

 Identify Your Limits: Reflect on what actions upset you.
-Do you dislike being criticized or ignored?
+Do you dislike being criticized or disrespected?
 Understanding your limits helps you communicate them effectively.

 Communicate Clearly: Be direct yet respectful in expressing your needs.
-An example might be, “I need to step outside if this discussion gets too heated.”
+An example might be, “I want to be respectful of each other's beliefs in this discussion, and I will end it and leave if I feel that this discussion is becoming unkind or disrespectful.”
 This lets you avoid a toxic conversation and protects your mental state.

 Stick to Your Boundaries: Once you set boundaries, be consistent in upholding them.
 If someone tests them, gently remind them of your limits.
 This not only helps your mental health but also sets a clear standard for how you expect to be treated.